ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Assert.md

 mbed assertation failed: <EVALUATED EXPRESSION>, file: <FILE NAME>, line <LINE NUMBER IN FILE>
 ```

-Note that the `MBED_ASSERT` macro is available in the debug and develop <a href="/docs/v5.7/tools/build-profiles.html" target="_blank">build profiles</a> but not in the release build profile.
+Note that the `MBED_ASSERT` macro is available in the debug and develop [build profiles](/docs/v5.7/tools/build-profiles.html) but not in the release build profile.

 The below function uses `MBED_ASSERT` to validate a pointer to `serial_t` object.